Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Attack Description

 \subsection{Secret Recovery}

-Once the MLP models are trained, we proceed to apply the differential fault attack on the targeted ciphers.
-Figure~\ref{recoverprocess} illustrates the process of secret recovery method.
-The attack starts by obtaining the fault-free keystream of the cipher.
-Once the fault-free keystream is obtained, the cipher is reset and run to the initial state.
-At this stage, a single-bit bit-flipping fault is injected to the initial state of cipher, where the fault location is unknown.
-We then run the cipher with the faulty initial state and obtain the faulty keystream.
-The computed differential keystream is then fed into the trained model to identify the fault location.
-When the fault location is correctly identified, we proceed to the next stage of equations construction.
-In contrast, the cipher is reset and repeat with the previous process when there is an error in fault location identification.
+Once the MLP models are trained, we proceed to apply the differential fault attack to the targeted ciphers.
+Figure~\ref{recoverprocess} illustrates the process of the state recovery method.
+The attack begins by obtaining the fault-free keystream of the cipher.
+The cipher is then reset to its initial state, and a single bit-flipping fault is injected at an unknown location.
+We then run the cipher with the faulty initial state to obtain the faulty keystream.
+The differential keystream is then fed into the trained MLP model to identify the fault location.
+If the fault location is correctly identified, we proceed to the equation construction stage.
+Conversely, if the fault location is misidentified, the cipher is reset and the process is repeated.

-With the correct fault location, we are able to generate the corresponding faulty keystream equations.
-By XOR-ing the fault-free and faulty keystream equations, the respective differential keystream equations are obtained.
-A threshold is introduced to determine the minimum number of differential equations for optimizing the number of fault injections.
-When the number of differential equations is less than the defined threshold, we repeat the fault injection process.
-Note that the value of threshold varies across ciphers; this will be discussed in Section~\ref{imp and result}.

-If the number of differential equations has exceeded the threshold, we proceed to solve the equations with Gr\"obner basis provided in SageMath library.
-Meanwhile, we set a timer of one minute to determine if Gr\"obner basis can solve the equations system.
-If Gr\"obner basis returns the result within the time, we then verify the recovered secret bits.
-Otherwise, the current computation is terminated, while the threshold is increased by 5 and the process of fault injection and equations construction are repeated.
-Increasing the threshold allows more differential equations to be added into the equations system, providing more information to the Gr\"obner basis for solving the equations system.
+With the correct fault location, we generate the corresponding differential keystream equations.
+A threshold is introduced to determine the minimum number of differential equations required for the state recovery while minimizing the number of fault injections.
+If the number of differential equations is below the defined threshold, the fault injection process is repeated to gather more information.
+Once the number of equations reaches or exceeds the threshold, we attempt to solve the system using the Gr\"obner basis method provided by the SageMath library.
+In our experiments, we set a one-minute time limit for the solver.
+If the Gr\"obner basis returns the result within this time frame, we then verify the recovered secret bits.
+Otherwise, the current computation is terminated, the threshold is increased by 5 and the process is repeated.
+Increasing the threshold adds more differential equations to the system, providing more information to the solver and increasing the likelihood of a successful recovery, but also increases the number of faults.